 Why Trucker Caps Work Better Than Generic Swag

 The mesh-back construction also solves a real buying problem.
 A standard trucker cap often uses a foam, cotton twill, polyester, or blended fabric front with polyester mesh in the back and an adjustable snapback closure.
-That fit range is far easier to manage than fitted sizing, especially when the audience is mixed and nobody has time to sort small, medium, and large boxes behind a registration table.
+That fit range is much easier to manage than fitted sizing, especially when the audience is mixed and nobody has time to sort small, medium, and large boxes behind a registration table.

 The real question is not whether trucker caps can be good event merchandise.
 They can.
 The better question is how to balance cap quality, quantity, decoration method, and deadline without turning a giveaway into a premium retail project or, just as bad, buying a box of hats people only wear while mowing the lawn.